rust-lang/book/src/ch15-00-smart-pointers.md

 it owns the `Vec<u8>` data containing the audio.
 In addition, it holds some optional metadata, in this case the artist and title of the song in the audio data.
-We want to be able to conveniently access the audio data, not the metadata, so we implement the `Deref` trait to return the audio data:
+We want to be able to conveniently access the audio data, not the metadata, so we implement the `Deref` trait to return the audio data.
+Implementing the `Deref` trait requires implementing one method named `deref` that borrows `self` and returns the inner data:

 <figure>
 <span class="filename">Filename: src/main.rs</span>